-This is also an area where we are seeing plenty of innovation.
-Better prop design will assist with giving a better flying experience and longer flight times.
+Propeller design is an area where there is plenty of new innovation.
+Better prop design will assist in a smoother flying experience and longer flight times.
 There is also some big innovation towards low noise uav props.

-Tip: Always good practice to inspect your props before flying and carry an extra set in case you notice some damage on a prop.
+Tip: It is always good practice to inspect your props before flying and carry an extra set in case you notice some damage on a prop.
 Never fly with a damaged or bent prop.

 B. Pusher Prop

-The Pusher props are at the back and push the uav forward hence the name “Pusher props”.
+The Pusher props are at the back and push the UAV forward hence the name “Pusher props”.
 These contra-rotating props exactly cancel out motor torques during stationary level flight.
 Opposite pitch gives downdraft.
-Again, can be made of plastic with the better pusher props made of carbon fiber.
+These can be made of plastic with the better pusher props made from carbon fiber.
 You can also purchase guards for the pusher props.

 Tip: Same as for tractor props.
 Inspect before each flight and carry a spare set.

 Practically all the latest drones use a brushless electric “out-runner” type, which is more efficient, more reliable, and quieter than a brushed motor.
 Motor design is important.
 More efficient motors save battery life and give the owner more flying time, which is what every pilot wants.

 Drone motor design is pretty exciting at the moment.
 A couple of years ago, DJI released the Inspire 1 with a new patented motor design which was quite revolutionary.
 DJI developed and patented a new curved magnet, which fits perfectly around the motor allowing the motor to run more efficiently.